tidyverse/tidyverse.org/content/blog/2020-04-parsnip-adjacent/index.markdown

 Each of these models come fully enables to be used with the tune package; their model parameters can be optimized for performance.

 There are one or two other parsnip-adjacent packages that are around the corner.
-One is for mixed- and hierarchical models and another is for rule-based machine learning models (e.g. cubist, RuleFit, etc.).
+One is for mixed- and hierarchical models and another is for rule-based machine learning models (e.g. cubist, RuleFit, etc.) currently on GitHub in the [rules repo](https://github.com/tidymodels/rules).